May 29, 2026

 February

 "Our world flits between contingency and convergence, providing the illusion of structure and order, until one tiny adjustment changes everything. (...)
 Nature makes a random mistake, or a contingent deviation, and, poof, you've got a new kind of beetle."
 Brian Klaas (2025).
 Fluke: chance, chaos, and why everything we do matters.
-Photo of tapestry with map behind by Monica Pinheiro CC BY-NC-SA (CC) February 2026.
+Photo by Monica Pinheiro CC BY-NC-SA (CC) February 2026.

 February